ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 If a connection uses multiple DSCP markings {{!RFC2474}}, the throughput advice that is received on datagrams with one marking might not apply to datagrams that have different markings.

+## Following Throughput Advice {#algorithm}

+Endpoints that receive throughput advice can advise their peer of the limit so that the peer might limit the amount of data it sends over any monitoring period ({{time}}).
+Alternatively, the endpoint might change its own behavior to effect a similar outcome indirectly, which might use flow control or changes to request patterns.

+An endpoint that receives throughput advice might receive multiple different rate limits.
+If advice is applied by applications, applications MUST apply the lowest throughput advice received during any monitoring period; see {{time}}.

+After a monitoring period ({{time}}) without receiving throughput advice, any previous advice expires.
+Endpoints can remove any constraints placed on throughput based on receiving throughput advice.
+This does not mean that there are no limits, either in policy or due to network conditions, only that these limits are now unknown.
+Other constraints on usage will still apply, which necessarily includes congestion control and might include other, application-specific constraints.

+Applications MAY discard throughput usage state when they receive throughput advice that indicates a reduced rate.
+Otherwise, data that was sent at a higher rate might force the available rate to zero for the remainder of the monitoring period; see also {{monitoring}}.

+The relatively long duration of the monitoring period means that this is preferable to disabling sending completely.
+The cost is that loss of information about recent send rate might result in temporarily exceeding the rates indicated by throughput advice.
+In comparison,
+applications retain throughput usage state when throughput advice increases.

+This approach ensures that network elements are able to reduce the frequency with which they send updated signals to as low as once per monitoring period.
+However, applying signals at a low frequency risks throughput advice being reset if no SCONE packet is available for applying signals ({{apply}}), or the rewritten packets are lost.
+Sending the signal multiple times increases the likelihood that the signal is received.

 # Negotiating SCONE {#tp}